Skip to content

 How hard is it to book Élephante?

-Prime times are competitive.
-Reservations run through OpenTable and the restaurant's own site, and sunset slots in the ocean-facing Sunset Room are the hardest to get, especially on weekends.
-Book a week or more ahead for golden hour, or take an earlier or later table to get in more easily.
-Walk-ins can sometimes find space at the bar on quieter weeknights.
+The view tables are the bottleneck.
+Reservations run through OpenTable and the restaurant's own site, and golden-hour slots in the ocean-facing Sunset Room go first, especially Friday and Saturday.
+Book at least a week out for sunset, or take an early or late table and get in easily.
+Quiet weeknights, the bar takes walk-ins.

 What is the dress code at Élephante?